alexpdp7/alexpdp7/misc/internet-communication-channels.md

 * https://halloy.chat/ (Graphical desktop client)
 * https://git.sr.ht/~delthas/senpai (Terminal client)

+### Delta Chat

+Delta Chat is an instant messaging system that tries to be very similar to the most popular instant messaging systems.

+However, there are multiple clients and anyone can run a server.

+The strangest thing about Delta Chat is that is uses email underneath.
+However, I would recommend ignoring this fact.

 #### XMPP

 XMPP is younger than IRC, but older than Matrix.